Photo of Sir Christopher Pissarides

 BIO

-Sir Christopher Pissarides holds the Regius Chair of Economics at LSE, the Chair of European Studies at the University of Cyprus and he co-chairs the Institute for the Future of Work, based in London.
+Sir Christopher Pissarides, a Nobel Prize Winner, holds the Regius Chair of Economics at LSE, the Chair of European Studies at the University of Cyprus and he co-chairs the Institute for the Future of Work, based in London.

 Language(s)